markfloryan/dsa2/courselogistics/index.md

 There are **one or two homework assignments per module (depending on the module)**, that must be completed in order to pass that module (more on passing modules in a moment).
 The homeworks in this course were designed with the following goals / principles in mind:

-- **Goal 1**: Homework should be low-stress to pass, but provide opportunity for deep, reflective practice with the material.
+- **Goal 1**: Homework should be somewhat low-stress to pass, but provide opportunity for deep, reflective practice with the material.
 - **Goal 2**: Every student should be required to show effort / progress on homework.
 Essentially, a student should provide evidence of engaging with the homework even if the quality of the work is not yet perfect.
 - **Goal 3**: Homeworks should be submittable at any time during the semester.